siiftun1857/istrolid-magnux-documents/modifiers.md

 All units passively gains cloak at a rate of 21% of mass per second.

+## instant_weapons_hits_cloak
+> tags: gameplayImpact
+> info: Instant weapons can hit cloaked units.

+Make cloaked units vulnerable to instant weapons.
+Tesla bolts cannot bounce to cloaked units without `tesla_bounce_cloak`.

+## tesla_bounce_cloak
+> tags: gameplayImpact
+> info: Tesla bolts can bounce to cloaked units.

+Tesla bolts can bounce to cloaked units.
+Tesla turrets cannot attack cloaked units directly without `instant_weapons_hits_cloak`.

 ## jump_no_minjump
 > tags: gameplayImpact
 > info: Jump engines do not have min jump distance.

 Remove the min jump to jump.

+## jump_auto_turn
+> tags: gameplayImpact
+> info: Jump engines will automatically issue a jump move for burst turn.

+When a unit with jump is turning, it will jump to instantly finish the turn, save the time.

+## jump_auto_move
+> tags: gameplayImpact
+> info: Jump engines will automatically issue a jump move when jump is fully charged.

+When jump is fully charged and the unit is moving, it will jump to shorten the trip.

 ## hide_stats
 > tags: displayImpact, informingImpact, clearNetRequired
 > info: Cannot see hp, energy and shield stats of units.

 Hp, energy and shield stats of units are not shown to players, but they are still there.

+## hide_bullets
+> tags: displayImpact, informingImpact, clearNetRequired
+> info: Cannot see bullets.

+Bullets are not shown to players, but they are still there, and units with avoid bullets ai can still avoid them, and PD turrets still shoot bullets normally.

 ## look_up
 > tags: displayImpact, clearNetRequired